 The per capita income in Fleetwood in 2010 was $30,815, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $123,260 for a family of four.
 However, Fleetwood contains both very wealthy and poor people as well.

 Fleetwood is a somewhat ethnically-diverse borough.
 The people who call Fleetwood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fleetwood residents report their race to be White, followed by Black or African-American.
+The greatest number of Fleetwood residents report their race to be White, followed by Asian.
 Fleetwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.56% of the borough’s residents.
-Important ancestries of people in Fleetwood include Italian, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 10.08% of the borough’s residents.
+Important ancestries of people in Fleetwood include German, Italian, Irish, Polish, and English.

 The most common language spoken in Fleetwood is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and German/Yiddish.